NuDAQ/AI-Trigger-System/docs/Deliverables.md

 Simply put, the input is:

 1. Connect the waveform generator only to `ch0`.
-2. Set the input of other 7 channels to 0
+2. Set the input of the other 7 channels to 0
 3. Input a bipolar waveform shaped `5 ns +50 mV, 5 ns -50 mV` to ch0.
 Ensure that the interval between any two pulses is greater than 2 μs and is not an integer multiple of 256 ns.
 Therefore, we recommend using `3pps`.
 Approximately 14.2%, or a similar proportion, of the waveforms will be triggered and sent to the backend for recording.

-*Note: Since we set the CNN threshold to 2, only pulses that start between approximately 54th and 88th ns within a 256ns-chunk will be triggered.
-You'll notice that the recorded waveforms are mostly pulses that start during this time period:*
+*Note: Due to the limitations of the model we are currently using, when we set the CNN threshold to 2, only bipolar pulses with start times roughly between 54 ns and 88 ns within a 256 ns time window will be triggered.
+Therefore, it is expected that most of the recorded waveforms will be pulses whose start times fall within this time window:*

 ![score_vs_offset](/Users/albert/Library/Mobile Documents/com~apple~CloudDocs/Works/UC_Irvine_Group/AI-Trigger-System/docs/score_vs_offset.png)